Customized Program of Study

-Customized students will meet as a group, usually on a Monday at noon, the exact calendar dates to be determined.
+Customized students will meet monthly as a group, usually on a Monday at noon, the exact calendar dates to be determined.
 These meetings provide an academic and professional "home" for the customized students and an opportunity to interact with other students and faculty with a broad range of interests.
 The format of these meetings will vary and range from seminars, to student research-in-progress meetings, to open discussions of student issues.
 The somewhat formal seminars will include presentations by faculty members representing various Departments in the School covering new areas of investigation in their fields.
 These are followed by informal discussion and questions.
-The research-in-progress format provides the opportunity for students to report on their progress and obtain constructive advice from colleagues.
+The research-in-progress format provides the opportunity for students to report on their progress and obtain constructive advice from colleagues and faculty.

 All customized students are invited to these meetings, although attendance is not required.
 Students are encouraged to bond and support each other throughout the year.